Projects of Sven Koenig

 contingencies: Systems that deal with uncertainty by interleaving planning

-and plan execution need to plan very fast since they have to plan
+and plan execution need to plan fast since they have to plan repeatedly.
+To

-repeatedly.
-To make planning fast, I study both planning methods with limited
+make planning fast, we have studied both planning methods with limited

 - coordinating teams of agents despite uncertainty and incomplete